Market volatility worries investors who want stable returns. Economic uncertainty, inflation, and conflicts can cause sudden market changes.

 Options Strategies for Downside Protection

-Options strategies, such as protective puts, can limit downside risk by giving investors the right to sell securities at predetermined prices.
-This effectively establishes a floor for potential losses, providing a level of certainty in uncertain markets.
+Options strategies, like protective puts, can limit losses.
+They give investors the right to sell at set prices.
+This creates a safety net in uncertain markets.

 Inverse ETFs and Market Hedges